-When I set out to establish Kashf Foundation, twenty two years ago in 1996, there were many people who discouraged me and did not believe in the idea of a woman focused microfinance institution.
-Today, two decades later, I am proud to announce that we are one of the leading microfinance institutions in the country, promoting women entrepreneurship at the micro-level and enabling more than a million poverty-stricken families across Pakistan to improve their standard of living.
+When I set out to establish Kashf Foundation, twenty four years ago in 1996, there were many people who discouraged me and did not believe in the idea of a woman focused microfinance institution.
+Today, two and half decades later, I am proud to announce that we are one of the leading microfinance institutions in the country, promoting women entrepreneurship at the micro-level and enabling more than a million poverty-stricken families across Pakistan to improve their standard of living.

 Kashf’s achievement, evolution and growth speak for itself.
 Its exciting journey of continued success is a reflection of the promise to support, understand and effectively deliver quality products and services to women micro-entrepreneurs.
 It is a story of millions of women who were provided a platform to financially improve themselves and help their families progress out of poverty.

 Through its consistent focus, effort and commitment, Kashf Foundation has built a sustainable system that not only provides access to finance through micro-loans but builds the individual’s capabilities and capacities via role modeling, mentoring, consulting and trainings.
 As we have grown into a Non-banking MF Company with a diverse portfolio of products and services, I would like to reflect back over the various achievements and milestones which included many ‘firsts’ in the industry.

 - Undoubtedly, as far back as 1996 Kashf was a trend setter for it was the first specialized microfinance organization in the country with a clear focus on women micro-entrepreneurs.